YOUR PERSONAL DATA

 - to measure or understand the effectiveness of advertising we serve to you and others, and to deliver relevant advertising to you;

-- to build profiles of lookalike customers for advertising and marketing purposes on social media using website visitor data and online booking data.
+- to build profiles of lookalike customers for advertising and marketing purposes using website visitor data and online booking data

 We may share personal information held about you in the following ways: